sunfmin/mcp-go-debugger/docs/getting-started.md

 # Getting Started with MCP Go Debugger

-This guide will help you get started with the MCP Go Debugger, a tool that enables AI assistants to debug Go applications through the Machine Code Processor (MCP) protocol.
+This guide will help you get started with the MCP Go Debugger, a tool that enables AI assistants to debug Go applications through the Model Context Protocol (MCP).

 ## Installation